aggelospaschos/family_managing/README.md

 ## The Set-Up

-Clone this repository
+Clone the repository: `git clone https://github.com/aggelospaschos/family_managing.git`

-For this project, you'll need to download SWI-Prolog and run the .pl file there through the "File -> Consult" and navigate to the directory where you saved this repo
+For this project, you'll need to download [SWI-Prolog](https://www.swi-prolog.org/) and run the `.pl` file there through the `File -> Consult` and navigate to the directory where you saved this repo

 Go through the code, see and familiarize yourself with the language with the help of comments.

-Finally, in the SWI interface, type the query '?- start.' and play around with the outputs.
+Finally, in the SWI interface, type in the query `?- start.` and play around with the outputs.